kacaleksandra/flashwise/README.md

 Flashwise is a dynamic web application designed to help users learn new things efficiently and effectively.
 In this repository, you will find only the front-end part of the application, which was built using the Next.js framework.
 The back-end of the application was developed by @TBury and is not included in this repository.

-> This project was created as part of the "Graphic and Object-Oriented programming" course in the 4th semester of computer science studies.
-It was improved and developed in the 5th semester, with the help of Bartek Pacia.

 <p align="center">
   <img width="460" src="https://github.com/kacaleksandra/flashwise/assets/49205215/24079a68-84d3-44d2-ad01-92774151b3f3">
 </p>